lochbika/Rwatershed/README.md

     > watershed(x, method = "R")

 where x is the input matrix.

 ## More information
 The documentation is a good starting point.
+Then there is a small sample script (demonstration.R) that demonstrates the use with the sample data of this package.
 For a full tutorial and demonstration, check out the [blog post on my personal website](https://lochbihler.nl/practice-your-r-two-options-to-implement-the-watershed-segmentation/).